Field night - Visitors Welcome

 Welcome and come along to the general meeting for members, guests and visitors.
 Agenda is a short update on Society matters and then usually a presentation from a guest speaker.
 Our speaker is Chris Mathews from Western Sydney University who will be talking on the following: "More accurately than Others: Eratosthenes and the Circumference of the Earth". ...

 Welcome and come along to the general meeting for members, guests and visitors.
-Agenda is a short update on Society matters and then usually a presentation from a guest speaker, who is Graziella Caprarelli from University of Southern Queensland, who will speak about the geology of Mars. ...
+Agenda is a short update on Society matters and then usually a presentation from a guest speaker, who is Graziella Caprarelli from University of Southern Queensland, who will speak about "Water and Ice in the Solar System".. ...